machine-solution/motion_planning_for_manipulators/README.md

 ```
 ./github/build_structure
 ```
+It will create empty folders in witch you can find output files after run: with logs and statistics.

 # Run
 For run on linux you can use 'run_linux' file.
 Execute this in the root of the repository.